 As the terrorist groups continue to attempt to disrupt and destroy american life, we are always under the threat of possible terror attacks.
 From small, localized attacks, to larger, regional or national attacks, we have to always be ready to either take shelter or to bug out to avoid the after effects of these attacks and their possible fallout.

 Earthquakes can strike completely unsuspected with the power of a nuclear weapon.
 Leveling buildings and creating havoc all over.
-There is little you can do to prep for earthquakes with the exception of having a good bug out plan and stocked BOL.
+There is little you can do to prep for earthquakes with the exception of having a good bug out plan, a complete earthquake kit, and a fully-stocked stocked BOL.

 The best thing one can do is to move away from earthquake prone areas before a major quakes hits.
 This would allow you to sell your home, and purchase a new one in a safer area, rather than risk your home being destroyed.
 Note that this would also include moving away from the Yellowstone caldera.

 Drought is a little easier to see coming, but can still cause a major event.
 Not only can it affect water supplies, but also food production, fire conditions, and health.

 The best prep for drought is making sure you either have large supplies or water, or building redundancy into your water supply.
 Building a pond on your property or digging a well will give you a backup supply of water should the tap run dry.